Berkshire Hathaway Energy: Subsidiaries

 In August 2017, BHE's proposed acquisition of Oncor Electric Delivery was terminated after BHE was outbid by Sempra.

 Environmental issues

 Through 2023, the company has invested $34.1 billion in renewable energy projects and has ceased coal operations at 18 coal-fired power stations.
 The company plans to cease coal operations at 15 more stations between 2025 and 2030.

+A 2025 Reuters investigation reported that Berkshire Hathaway Energy operates several of the most polluting coal-fired power plants in the United States.
+Despite investments in renewable energy, the company was criticized for its decision to operate these plants until at least 2049, raising public health and environmental concerns.